The most likely common cause: Common cause principle and its evolution

 -- The existence of a single common cause ($c$ or $\cc$) is too restrictive, so people moved to common cause systems, where instead of two events with probabilities $p(c) + p(\cc) = 1$, one employs a larger set of events $\{c\}$ with $\sum_c p(c) = 1$ \cite{szabo}.
 Conditions (\ref{condind1}, \ref{condind2}) generalize easily: \BEA p(a,b|c) = p(a|c)p(b|c) \quad \text{for all}\quad c. \EEA Note that conditions (\ref{dcaus1}, \ref{dcaus2}) do not extend uniquely to this more general situation: there are at least two candidates for such an extension and the choice between them is not unique \cite{sterg,mazz}.

 -- Reichenbach's formulation combines two different things: correlations that need to be explained via events $c$ and $\cc$, and event causation expressed by (\ref{dcaus1}, \ref{dcaus2}).
 The understanding of the event causation is blurred by Simpson’s and related paradoxes \cite{berko, billi}.
 Some of them question whether the cause need to increase the probability of its effect \cite{hesslow,beebee}.
 Hence, it is useful to separate explicitly the explanation of correlations from the event causation.
 It is also natural to avoid the restriction of doing only two specific values $a$ and $b$ for two random variables $A$ and $B$: we can require (\ref{multicondind}) for all values of $A$ and $B$ under fixed $c$ \cite{uffink}.
-Once this is done, then we have to skip the condition (\ref{corrs}) as well, because it cannot hold for all values of the random variables $A$ and $B$. \comment{Also more generally, it is not clear why we do not need to explain the dependency $p(ab) < p(a)p(b)$.} Summing up, we converge to the definition given in section \ref{intro}.
+Once this is done, then we have to skip the condition (\ref{corrs}) as well, because it cannot hold for all values of the random variables $A$ and $B$.
+Summing up, we converge to the definition given in section \ref{intro}.